Skip to content

 Imagine you are preparing for a long hike.
 You pack the backpack you will carry yourself.
 Of course, with every piece you ask yourself whether you really need it.
 You want to pack only high-quality things.
 Do you already know?
 A loaded backpack should not weigh more than about 10-20 percent of your body weight.
 So you don’t pack unnecessary ballast or things others want you to carry.

 You also want your body and mind to be in optimal condition for your long hike.
-You will nourish your body with healthy food.
-You will make sure that you are fit and have some useful skills.
-You want to be in tune with the world and that you don't have people around you who will put obstacles in your way.
+You will nourish your body with healthy food and fresh water.
+You will make sure that you are fit and have useful skills.
+You want to be in tune with the world and that you don’t have people around you who will put obstacles in your way.

-We all should choose wisely what we allow to be in our lives.
+We all should choose wisely who and what we allow to be in our lives.
 Let us buy only the material things we really need.
-One benefit is if we don't spend as much money, we don't have to make as much money and can ultimately live a freer life.
+One benefit is when we have fewer expenses and things that bind us, we are more independent and ultimately can live a freer life.

 • Our Recommendation: Be picky: Make as many consumption decisions as possible with full awareness.